 Private health insurance can also give you access to medication and treatment that may not be available on the NHS, which, using the theme park analogy means not only are you getting to the front of the queue, there's a chance that you'll get to ride the front and get a free picture on the way out.

-The best way to understand whether private health insurance represents good value for money is to look at the list of pros and cons above.
+The best way to understand whether private health insurance represents good value for money is to look at the pros and cons - we list some of these below.
 Weigh up what you would be prepared to pay for the benefits listed and then get a quote and see how they match up.

 What are the pros and cons of taking out private health insurance?